 Wirral MBC manages debt on behalf of the former Merseyside Residuary Body.
-Sefton MBC (along with the other Merseyside Districts, Precepting and Levying Bodies), as a successor body, inherited debt relating to services transferred to its control.
-The amount outstanding in respect of Sefton MBC was £0.876m at 31 March 2024 (£1.313m at 31 March 2023).
+Sefton MBC (along with the other Merseyside Districts, Precepting and Levying Bodies), as a successor body, inherited

 32 TRUST FUNDS

 The Council acts as Sole Trustee of a number of legacies and bequests.
 Details of the transactions and the Committees controlling the funds are shown below.
 In compliance with the Code, Trust Funds have been excluded from the Council's Balance Sheet.